Trinity Congregational Church, Christchurch

-The Octagon, Christchurch, the former Trinity Church or Trinity Congregational Church designed by Benjamin Mountfort, later called the State Trinity Centre, is a Category I heritage building listed with Heritage New Zealand.
+The Trinity Church or Trinity Congregational Church designed by Benjamin Mountfort, later called the State Trinity Centre, is a Category I heritage building listed with Heritage New Zealand.
 Damaged in the 2010 Canterbury earthquake and red-stickered after the February 2011 Christchurch earthquake, the building was threatened with demolition like most other central city heritage buildings.
-In June 2012, it was announced that the building will be saved, repaired and earthquake strengthened.
+In June 2012, it was announced that the building would be saved, repaired and earthquake strengthened.
+The building, post its church status, has housed some commercial operations, including the State Trinity Centre; 'The Octagon' (2006–2010); and later, following earthquake repairs, a business called 'The Church Brew Pub' (2023–present).

 Geography

-The Octagon is located on the south-west corner of Worcester and Manchester Streets.
+The building is located on the south-west corner of Worcester and Manchester Streets.
 The three buildings on the south side of the section of Worcester Street leading into Cathedral Square are all registered heritage buildings and together, they form an important setting.
 The neighbouring buildings are the State Insurance Building, an art deco office tower designed by Cecil Wood and registered as Category II, and the Old Government Building designed by Joseph Maddison and registered as Category I.

 History

 Early beginnings

 The Congregational church was brought to New Zealand by Barzillai Quaife.
 Congregationalists had their first meeting in Christchurch in 1861.
 Meetings were held at Bonnington's Hall until July 1864, when that property changed hands and was no longer available.
 A society was formed, four members raised funds (Samuel Farr, Mr Gee, James Jameson and Mr Lewis) and members bought the property on the south-west corner of the Manchester and Worcester Streets intersection for a church.
 Farr was chosen as the architect for the original church and the affairs were progressed by the first minister, William Habens.
 The original church, built in stone, was opened with a series of opening services starting on 23 November 1864.

 By 1870, the church had become too small for the congregation, and there were problems with ventilation.
 Four architects were invited to provide designs for a new building: Farr, Benjamin Mountfort, William Armson and Robert Lawson.
 Although Farr was a Deacon of the Trinity Congregational Church and had designed the first church, the design of Mountfort was chosen, who was a devout Anglican.
 Farr's name is listed on the foundation stone as the church's Deacon.

-Mountfort was given the requirement of an open preaching space, which he met by choosing an Early French rather than a High Gothic style.
+Mountfort was given the requirement of an open preaching space, which he met by choosing an Early French rather than a High Gothic Revival style.
 For this reason, the church has a large gallery at the northern end, so that the minister could be seen by all attending a service.
 Stylistically, the church shares many design elements with Canterbury Museum, which was also Mountfort's work and which was built in stages starting in 1870.